 In most cases, your Network physician or hospital will take care of precertification.
 Because you are still responsible for ensuring that your care is precertified, you should always ask your physician or hospital whether or not they have contacted us and that we have approved the admission.
-If you see a Non-Network physician, you must obtain prior approval.
+If you see a Non-Network physician or you are admitted to a non-network hospital you must obtain prior approval or precertification.

-Warning:
+• Warning: